 Move-In Checklist/Security Deposit Notice

-Michigan landlords that intend to charge a security deposit are required to provide two copies of the inventory of the rental unit’s condition.
-This checklist, which must be identical to the one used upon move out, does not necessarily have to be attached to the rental agreement, but it does need to be provided to the tenant within seven days of the move-in date.
+Michigan landlords collecting a security deposit must provide two copies of a checklist to take inventory of the rental unit’s condition.
+This list notes any existing damage and any features which must be returned in original condition.
+This checklist needn’t be included in the rental agreement, but must be provided to the tenant within seven days of move-in.
+An identical form must be used upon move-out.

-Additionally, the checklist is required to have the following notice in legible writing at the top of the document:
+The checklist must contain the following notice in legible writing at the top of the document:

 You should complete this checklist, noting the condition of the rental property, and return it to the landlord within 7 days after obtaining possession of the rental unit.
 You are also entitled to request and receive a copy of the last termination inventory checklist which shows what claims were chargeable to the last prior tenants.

-It should also include the below security deposit receipt disclosure in at least 12-point, boldface font:
+It also must include the following security deposit receipt disclosure, in at least 12-point, boldface font:

 You must notify your landlord in writing within 4 days after you move of a forwarding address where you can be reached and where you will receive mail; otherwise your landlord shall be relieved of sending you an itemized list of damages and the penalties adherent to that failure.

-Failure to do so relieves the tenant of their obligation to provide a forwarding address to receive their security deposit.
+Landlord failure to provide this disclosure means the tenant needn’t provide a forwarding address to receive any unused portion of the security deposit.

 Download: Michigan Move-In Checklist Disclosure Form (PDF)